Baker Stock Company: History

 Among the company's notable actors included local child performers Mayo Methot and Rhea Mitchell; Josephine Dillon; Herbert Heyes, and John Gilbert, who performed with the company as a guitarist.

 After the company's dissolution in 1923, it was announced by George Baker in the spring of 1926 that a merger was planned with the Forrest Taylor Stock Company, as well as the erecting of a new theater on Portland's west side for an estimated $400,000.
 With this new facility, the company planned to provide theatrical productions throughout the year.
 The merger, however, never came to fruition.

+Productions

+The Backer Stock Company was primarily designed for family audiences.
+The Wednesday matinee was open to children of all ages.
+Teenage girls were the primary audience of the company.
+Full families attendance happened on Saturday night and other evening performances.